Name: Ruth Ruema Hoover

 in 1825.
 Without that bit of information, my research would probably be

 going nowhere.
-Since the 1820 and 1830 census records (see below) show
+Because the 1820 and 1830 census schedules for Champaign (see

 - According to the 1880 and 1900 census, Ruth's father was born in

-Virginia (1880) or Maryland (1900).
+showing her born in Virginia (1880) and in Maryland (1900).

-Illinois by the beginning of the 1840s.
+family was in Illinois by the beginning of the 1840s.

 - She lived the last 60 or more years of her life in Mercer county,

 Illinois, dying there in 1905, just a month after my grandmother's birth.
+Living in the same county was Mary

-Living in the same county was Mary Hoover, a daughter of Michael and Mary
+Hoover, a daughter of Michael and Mary (Bodkin) Hoover.
+As it turns out,

-(Bodkin) Hoover.
-As it turns out, Mary was also born in Champaign county,
+Mary was also born in Champaign county, Ohio—about six weeks before the

-Hoover as being Ruth's father.
+Ruth's father.

 - A granddaughter of Michael Hoover's, born in Mercer county, was named